Please ensure Javascript is enabled for purposes of website accessibility Family Members | University of West Florida

 2. Identify your VA Educational Benefit Chapter.

-3. Apply for VA Educational Benefits via your va.gov Account and complete the VA Form 22-1990e or 22-5490.
+3. Apply for VA Educational Benefits via your va.gov account and complete the VA Form 22-1990e or 22-5490.

 1. Provide MVRC with a copy of your application with confirmation number.

-2. Spouses and Dependents must also provide a copy of your Transfer of Education Benefits (TEB) to MVRC.
+2. Spouses and dependents must also provide a copy of your Transfer of Education Benefits (TEB) to MVRC.

 3. Provide a copy of your Certificate of Eligibility (COE) upon receipt.